Exponential self-similar mixing by incompressible flows: Introduction

+\item The theory in~\cite{Amb} provides uniqueness for the Cauchy problem~\eqref{e:continuity} for velocity fields bounded in $BV$ uniformly in time (see also~\cite{bonicatto}, in which the divergence-free assumption is replaced by the more general condition of near incompressibility).
+Again, uniqueness excludes perfect mixing in finite time.
+The validity of the bound~\eqref{e:introbound} is still unknown in this context.
+However, in~\cite{bressan} it is observed that such an exponential decay of the geometric mixing scale can indeed be attained for velocity fields bounded in $BV$ uniformly in time.
+The same example works also for the functional mixing scale.

+\item The velocity field $u$ is bounded in $W^{s,p}$ uniformly in time for some $s>1$ and $1\leq p\leq \infty$ (the case $s=2$ and $p=2$, relevant for applications, goes under the name of palenstrophy-constrained flow).
+In this case, Estimate~\eqref{e:introbound} gives immediately an exponential lower bound for both mixing scales.
+However, it is still open whether such a bound is sharp or not.
+Numerical simulations, such as those in~\cite{llnmd,ikx}, and heuristic arguments support the optimality of the exponential decay.
+(See also the discussion in~\S\ref{ss:introrem}.) \end{enumerate}

-Besides depending on the given bounds on the velocity field, the constants $C$ and $c$ in~\eqref{e:introbound} depend on the initial datum $\bar\rho$, and not only on its mixing scale.
-In fact, even for the functional mixing scale, it is not clear that an estimate of the form
+The constants $C$ and $c$ in~\eqref{e:introbound} depend not only on the given bounds for the velocity field, but also on the initial datum $\bar\rho$ (not simply through its mixing scale).
+In fact, it is not clear that an estimate of the form

-with $C$ and $c$ universal constants depending only on the given bounds on the velocity field, can be achieved.
-It is then natural to ask whether it is possible to obtain bounds on the rate of decay with constants that only depend on the mixing scale of the initial tracer configuration, and not on its geometry.
-Unfortunately, direct PDE methods, such as energy estimate, do not seem to yield sharp bounds.
-For instance, they yields a Gaussian bound for palenstrophy-constrained flows, when the optimal bound is at least exponential (see~\cite{llnmd}).
+with $C$ and $c$ constants depending only on the given bounds on the velocity field, can be achieved.
+It is then natural to ask whether it is possible to obtain bounds on the rate of decay with constants that only depend on the mixing scale of the initial datum, and not on its geometry.
+Unfortunately, direct PDE methods, such as energy estimate, do not seem to yield sharp bounds: for instance, they yield a Gaussian bound for palenstrophy-constrained flows, while the optimal bound is at least exponential (see~\cite{llnmd}).

-Besides the examples constructed in the present article (\S\ref{ss:intromain}), there are other explicit examples in the literature of flows that saturate the exponential decay rate for enstrophy-constrained flows.
-Yao and Zlato\v s~\cite{zlatos} utilize a cellular flow to establish exponential mixing for any bounded solution and with a bound on the $W^{1,p}$-norm of the velocity field in the range $1 \leq p \leq \bar p$ for some $\bar p >2$.
+There are examples in the literature of enstrophy-constrained flows that saturate the exponential decay rate complementary to those presented in this work~(\S\ref{ss:intromain}).
+Yao and Zlato\v s~\cite{zlatos} utilize a cellular flow to obtain decay of the mixing scale for any bounded initial datum $\Bar{\rho}$ (where the flow depends on $\Bar\rho$), under a $W^{1,p}$ constraint on the velocity field for any $1 \leq p\leq\infty$.
+The decay rate is optimal in the range $1 < p < \bar p$ for some explicit $\bar p >2$.
 They also give an interesting result on ``unmixing" a given configuration.
-See also \S\ref{ss:introrem} for a comparison of our results with those from~\cite{zlatos}.
+(See also \S\ref{ss:introrem} for a comparison of our results with those from~\cite{zlatos}.)